1newstar/OracleScripts/Docs/sources/QAProcesses.rst

 - All changes should be accompanied by valid Release Notes.

 - All code will be QA'd by the production DBAs before being considered for execution.
-Any code that has not been QA'd by the production DBAs will not be considered for execution.
+Any code that has not been QA'd by the production DBAs will not be deployed.

 - The DBA *will not* be permitted to make changes to any code supplied to him/her in order to make it run or to fix 'obvious' problems, etc. The code is assumed to have been fully tested and therefore, should run without change.
 If the DBA considers that changes are required, then the code must be rejected as it is potentially untested code.
 The exception to this rule is where code runs in Toad, for example, without a trailing semi-colon, or slash, but in SQL*Plus it does not.
 See the following rule, however.